Wint3rmute/baczek.me/content/now.md

 Week 1 of going to the gym!

 Bought a used Octatrack unit.
 I already have to hold myself back from tinkering with it instead of during house chores.
-Once I connect my piano to it I'm gonna be out for at least a few days :) The workflow is wonderful and the idea of having a single main macro know is both simple and effective.
+Once I connect my piano to it I'm gonna be out for at least a few days :) The workflow is wonderful and the idea of having a single "macro knob" is both simple and effective.

 >Reading:
 >